DevChatter/InteractiveSeven/README.md

 # Interactive Seven (I7)

 The definitive application for Final Fantasy 7 streamers, providing **chat interaction**, **live status display (Tseng)**, and custom overlay menus.
-It pulls data from your copy of the game using [Elena](https://github.com/Shojy/Elena), so you can use it with most FF7 mods.
+It pulls data from your local game data using [Elena](https://github.com/Shojy/Elena) and reads/writes data from your running instance of the game, so you can use it with most FF7 mods.

 ## Setting Up and Running I7